bcgov/ds-intro-to-git/course-outline.md

 Topics/Learning Outcomes:

-- Download Git for Windows and bundled software (includes Git Bash)
+- Download Git for Windows and bundled software (includes Git Bash) (PC only)
+- Download Git for Mac installer (Mac only)
 - Create a GitHub account with m2FA, PAT for https connection
 - Configure git
-- Configure RStudio (optional)
 - Pre-workshop assignment to show local configuration and connection to GitHub

 Course Reference Material: